abhi2cool/galaxy-kubernetes-htc-condor/README.md

 # galaxy-kubernetes-htc-condor

-## This is an attempt to replicate Galaxy docker swarm/compose implementation on kubernetes Deployed over ACS
+## This is an attempt to replicate Galaxy docker swarm/compose implementation on kubernetes Deployed over AKS

 ### Pre-requisites